conorwalsh1/Portfolio-Project-1/README.md

 Though I spent a lot of time earlier on trying to find a way to make the burger icon work, I felt it would really help the flow of the site as I had four nav anchors whiich took up a lot of space once screen sizes got smaller, so I followed a tutorial https://www.youtube.com/watch?v=AkK8yHC4TlI and managed to get it working.

+I added a photo competition page to highlight some of the impressive imagery of the rock of cashel that is aimed at both tourists and locals.
+I set it up as a posting page for results of a competition that had just passed with voting left open to members of the public.
+The total amount of votes is listed, along with competition winner, the winning prize amount and information about the next competition and when to enter by.

+I posted images of the five entries, along with the submitters name, the amount of votes they received and also what percentage went to each contestant.
+I adjusted the media queries for the page for responsiveness across all screen sizes.

+I wanted to have it so when you click on the email in the Contact section it opened a new email with the Rock of Cashel email already named as the recipient, si I followed the tutorial on https://css-tricks.com/all-about-mailto-links/ to achieve.